shidarin/cdl_convert/docs/faq.rst

 Project Structure
 =================

-- Why are all the parsers and writers functions, instead of methods on the :class:`AscCdl` class?
-    This seemed the current best approach for it's place in the script converter that forms a backbone of this project right now.
-It's very possible that in the future, :class:`AscCdl` will contain methods for converting its values to a string object ready for writing.
-It's unlikely that :class:`AscCdl` will contain methods for parsing, as different cdl formats can contain multiple cdls.
+- Why are all the parsers and writers functions, instead of methods on the :class:`AscCdl` class? to This seemed the best approach for it's place in the script converter that forms a backbone of this project.
+As support for the more complicated formats grows, It's very like that export formats that write out a single file per CDL will live as methods of :class:`AscCdl` , and export formats that write out multiple CDLs will live as methods of the yet unwritten container class.

+    It's extremely unlikely that the parser functions will ever move to be methods of a class (either :class:`AscCdl` or the container) as it wouldn't make logical sense to instantiate the class, call a parse method of that class, then create more copies of itself.

+    At some point it may be desirable to create a class representing the input file, and at that point that class would definitely contain parse methods.

 - Why the underscore?
     ``cdl_convert`` started as a simple script to convert from one format to